14 Best Management Tools for Enhanced Workflow

 Key Features of Taiga 👍

-- Collaboration: The collaboration features within Taiga allow the project management teams and development teams to stay the same page.
+- Collaboration: The collaboration features within Taiga allow the project management teams and development teams to stay on the same page.

-- Milestone Tracking: Being able to track milestones and mark them as done always keeps you up to date.
+- Milestone tracking: Being able to track milestones and mark them as done always keeps you up to date.

 Shortcomings of Taiga 🤔

-- User Interface: The program is great for developers and is very clean but it’s also a bit plain and the user interface is not overly friendly.
+- User interface: The program is great for developers and is very clean but it’s also a bit plain and the user interface is not overly friendly.